danhaywood/isis-jrebel-plugin/README.md

 This is a plugin for [Apache Isis](http://isis.apache.org) plugin for [JRebel](http://zeroturnaround.com/software/jrebel/).
 By configuring it you can develop your Isis application without having to restart the app.

-This plugin assumes you are using the Isis with the [JDO (DataNucleus) objectstore](http://isis.apache.org/components/objectstores/jdo/about.html), and either the [Wicket viewer](http://isis.apache.org/components/viewers/wicket/about.html) or the [Restful Objects viewer](http://isis.apache.org/components/viewers/restfulobjects/about.html).
+The plugin is designed for Isis configured with the [JDO (DataNucleus) objectstore](http://isis.apache.org/components/objectstores/jdo/about.html), and either the [Wicket viewer](http://isis.apache.org/components/viewers/wicket/about.html) or the [Restful Objects viewer](http://isis.apache.org/components/viewers/restfulobjects/about.html).

+## Screencast

+You can a demo of the Isis and JRebel together in this screencast:

+<iframe width="560" height="315" src="//www.youtube.com/embed/PxVgbz3ae_g" frameborder="0" allowfullscreen></iframe>

 ## Usage notes